Chart Color Schemes

 Clyde North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 67 projects that could affect this region.
-Notable ones include Verve Clyde North, Berwick Waters, Clyde Creek Precinct, and Balambalam Primary School (previously known as Clyde Creek North Primary School).
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 67 projects that could impact the region.
+Notable projects include Verve Clyde North, Berwick Waters, Clyde Creek Precinct, and Balambalam Primary School (formerly Clyde Creek North Primary School - interim name).
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.